simpleadsxu/simpleadsxu.github.io/_posts/2019-01-01-PiHole_PiVPN.md

 excerpt: Host DNS/VPN on Raspebrry Pi.
 ---

-My little Raspberry Pi has been sitting the corner for a while now with all the dust.
+My little Raspberry Pi has been sitting at the corner for a while now with all the dust.
 Until recently, PiHole showed up in one of my friends' blog.
 It is a lightweighted DNS server with the a nice Web interface to easily block certain DNSs (mostly for ads).
+Another idea I wanted to test out is to set up my own VPN, for security purpose.

 I declare no expertise in internet stuff like DNS or VPN.
-Below are some notes collected so far, and they works!
+Below are some notes collected so far, and they work!

 ## Pi Hole
 It sounds fun and it is fairly easy to setup.
 I will cut the steps here, as there are a quite a few very good instructions (e.g., [this one](https://mall.10046.mi.com/fanscard/index)).
 After setup, you will have this nice dashboard to monitor all the activities.
 ![PiHole](/assets/images/PiHole.jpg)

 ## Pi VPN
 VPN is another thing I wanted to setup.
-My router is a bit old, which only support PPTP.
+My router is a bit old, which only supports PPTP.
 That's said to be less secure nowadays.
 [PIVPN](http://www.pivpn.io/) is a customized (or say optimized) OpenVPN.
 Again, many helpful instructions (e.g. [this one](https://www.smarthomeblog.net/raspberry-pi-vpn/)) are available.

 ## Combining the Two
 The next step is to let all VPN connection go through our new DNS server (PiHole).
 For this one, the shared information on-line varies quite a lot.
 [This one](https://forum.xda-developers.com/showpost.php?p=76023719&postcount=5) works for me, at least.